Banana Pepper Guide: Heat, Flavor, Uses

 • If using pickled banana peppers, don’t overlook the “juice”.
 By “juice”, we mean the pickling brine the banana peppers are packed in.
 Over time that brine has taken on a little heat from those chilies, making it an excellent ingredient to experiment with in the kitchen.
 For some ideas, take a look at our fun pepperoncini juice uses post (both chilies are often pickled, so the idea is the same.)

-The most obvious option is pepperoncini peppers.
+• The best banana pepper substitute is the pepperoncini.
 They, too, are more commonly found pickled and are easy to pick up in most stores.
-Their heat level, too, is very similar.
+Their heat level, as mentioned, is very similar.
 For more ideas, read our banana pepper substitutes post.

 Some of our favorite banana pepper recipes